-A Summer Guide to Flanders
+A Spring and Summer Guide to Flanders

-Spring and summer are fantastic times to visit Flanders, especially when its flowers come into bloom, the sun comes out and the seasons’ music festivals begin.
+Spring and summer are fantastic times to visit Flanders, especially when the flowers come into bloom, the sun comes out and the seasons’ music festivals begin.
 Perfect for that summer getaway, there are exciting cultural events, special art exhibitions and delicious food festivals happening across the whole of Flanders.
 You’ll soon see that Flanders really is a modern masterpiece.

 FLANDERS IS A FESTIVAL